 ARTISTS' TELEVISION ACCESS

-429 Castro (at Market), 621-6120, www.thecastrotheatre.com. $7.
-Short-run rep in a spectacular 1922 Greco-Roman-themed palace - recently refurbished, with new seats installed - designed by Timothy L. Pflueger.
-Evening intermissions feature David Hegarty or Bill McCoy on the Mighty Wurlitzer.
+429 Castro (near Market), 621-6120, www.thecastrotheatre.com.
+Short-run rep in a spectacular 1922 Greco-Roman-themed palace designed by Timothy L. Pflueger.
+Evening intermissions feature David Hegarty on the Mighty Wurlitzer. $10 save as noted.

 ISTITUTO ITALIANO DI CULTURA